AhmedAminIV/k8s-voting-app/README.md

 ## ⚡ Deployment

-The repository uses a single combined file (`vote-app.yaml` in your case) for all application resources.
-It is highly recommended to split this into individual files as suggested in the **Repo Structure** section below.

-1.  **Save the manifest**: If your YAML is a single file, save it as `vote-app.yaml` in the root of the repo.
+The application configuration is managed by individual YAML files, ordered using numerical prefixes inside the `manifests/` directory to ensure resources are created in the correct sequence (e.g., Namespace before Deployments, etc.).

-2.  **Deploy the Application**:
+1.  **Deploy the Application**:

+    Apply all the manifests in the directory with a single command:

     ```bash
-    kubectl apply -f vote-app.yaml
-    # OR if you have a structured directory:
-    # kubectl apply -f manifests/
+    kubectl apply -f manifests/
     ```

-3.  **Verify Deployment**:
+2.  **Verify Deployment**:

-    Check that all pods are running and services are up:
+    Check that all pods, services, and other resources have been created successfully in the `my-app` namespace:

     ```bash
     kubectl get all -n my-app
+    kubectl get ingress -n my-app
+    kubectl get networkpolicy -n my-app
     ```

-    Wait for all Pods to show a `Running` status.
+    Wait for all Pods to show a `Running` status before proceeding to access the application.
 -----

 ## 🌍 Accessing the Application